Pjmcnally/ahk/README.md

 This is the main hub for all of my AutoHotkey files.

-This repo has different branche for each of my autohotkey setups.
+To use create a file "autohotkey_main.ahk" (Based off of autohotkey_main_default.ahk) to include desired modules.

-For each setup create a branch off of master and edit the autohotkey_main.ahk file to include any desired modules.
+That file will not be tracked by git as it is a local config file.